Concert 1st December 2019 at Benijofar

 Their title of Crescendo International Choir is made manifestly clear when you consider the members currently include, English, Irish, Dutch, German, Welsh, Danish, Swedish, Russian and a Spanish choir leader and accompanist.

-The benefits are obvious – improved language skills, a greater understanding and tolerance of cultural differences, enjoyment of all types of music, the making of new friends – the list is endless.
+he benefits are obvious – improved language skills, a greater understanding and tolerance of cultural differences, enjoyment of all types of music, the making of new friends – the list is endless.
 Music is an international language par excellence.
-The choir meets at El Paraiso (near Carrefour) on a Wednesday morning.
-Pay them a visit, listen to a rehearsal and meet the leaders and members.

 The mayor has led the way by his visit.
 Follow his lead – you may be surprised too!